aezarebski/timtam/README.md

 ## Evaluation timing

-See `examples/timing-evaluation/README.md` for details of a simulation study looking at the evaluation speed of the likelihood.
+See `examples/timing-evaluation/README.md** for details of a simulation study looking at the evaluation speed of the likelihood.

+## R environment

+R is used for visualisation and some scripting.
+See the `shell.nix` file to recreate the R environment.